MYELIN PROTECTS HOPE

 P.S.
 Soon after completing this WOH a friend emailed, “My 81-year-old mother was in an auto accident.
 An 86 year old hit her car.
 I resigned from my job and am moving to take care of her.”

-Thankful this special friend has tons of hope built through the myelin of hard work, a life lived with gratitude and a relentless faith in the Author Of Faith.
+Thankful this special friend has tons of hope built through the myelin of hard work, a life lived with gratitude and relentless faith in the Author of Our Faith.